nonomal/cloudflare-error-page/README.md

 Ray ID and user IP field in the error page can be set by `ray_id` and `client_ip` properties in the `params` argument passed to the render function.
 The real Cloudflare Ray ID and the data center location of current request can be extracted from the `Cf-Ray` request header (e.g. `Cf-Ray: 230b030023ae2822-SJC`).
 Detailed description of this header can be found at [Cloudflare documentation](https://developers.cloudflare.com/fundamentals/reference/http-headers/#cf-ray).

-To lookup the city name of the data center corresponding to the three letter code in the header, you can use a location list from [here](https://github.com/Netrvin/cloudflare-colo-list/blob/main/DC-Colos.json)
+To lookup the city name of the data center corresponding to the three letter code in the header, you can use a location list [here](https://github.com/Netrvin/cloudflare-colo-list/blob/main/DC-Colos.json)

 The demo server runs in our website did handle these.
-Take a look at [this file](https://github.com/donlon/cloudflare-error-page/blob/94c3c4ddbe521dee0c9a880ef33fa7a9f0720cbe/editor/server/utils.py#L34) for reference.
+Take a look at [this file](https://github.com/donlon/cloudflare-error-page/blob/e2226ff5bb7a877c9fe3ac09deadccdc58b0c1c7/editor/server/utils.py#L78) for reference.

 ## See also

 - [cloudflare-error-page-3th.pages.dev](https://cloudflare-error-page-3th.pages.dev/)

-    Error page of every HTTP status code (reload to show random page).
+    Error page of every HTTP status code (reload to show random pages).

 - [oftx/cloudflare-error-page](https://github.com/oftx/cloudflare-error-page)